geoai-lab/NeuroTPR/README.md

 * Tensorflow Hub (https://www.tensorflow.org/hub)
 * The rest should be installed alongside the four major libraries

+### Retrain NeuroTPR using your own data

-Optional: Add POS and NER features to your own annoated dataset
+If you wish to perform re-training on your own dataset, you have to add POS features to your own annoated dataset in CoNLL2003 format.
+You can use the following python codes to add POS features via NLTK tool

 ```bash
     python3 Model/add_lin_features.py